CORNING 1000-MAINF-VPM CALIBRATION and CORNING 1000-MAINF-VPM REPAIR

 Related Optical Terms and Definitions.
 For a complete list go to our Terms and Definitions Page.

-Coherence
+Coherence Length

-Power Flatness Over Modulation
+Power Flatness Versus Wavelength

-When changing the wavelength and modulation frequency, and measuring the differences between actual and displayed power levels (in dB), the power flatness is ± half the span between the maximum and the minimum value of all differences.
+When changing the wavelength at constant power setting and recording the differences between actual and displayed power levels, the power flatness is ± half the span (in dB) between the maximum and the minimum of the measured power levels.

 Please contact us for your CORNING 1000-MAINF-VPM CALIBRATION and/or CORNING 1000-MAINF-VPM Handheld OTDR Mainframe with PM and VFL REPAIR